 TAG groups

-There is general understanding in RAN2 that the functionality RAN1 is designing involves two time-alignment timers associated per one serving cell.
+There is general understanding in RAN2 that the functionality RAN1 is designing involves two time-alignment timers to be applicable per one serving cell (through two TAGs configured for a serving cell).
 One timer is associated to UL towards one TRP and the other towards the other TRP.
 Out of the below options, RAN1 concluded to support two TAGs within serving cell:

 Agreement